 These could be the first of many Ethicon Physiomesh lawsuits to be filed.
 About 300,000 people have been implanted with these patches since they were approved in 2010, according to a November 2016 estimate.

-Our defective medical device lawyers are ready to pursue compensation through an Ethicon Physiomesh lawsuit.
+Our Cincinnati Ethicon Physiomesh lawyers are ready to pursue compensation through a class action lawsuit.
 We are committed to holding manufacturers liable for producing and distributing dangerous medical devices that cause severe injuries to patients.

 Your initial consultation with our attorneys is completely free and comes with no obligation to pursue a claim.
 The attorneys at O’Connor, Acciani & Levy have a long track record of obtaining fair compensation for victims of negligence.